National Hedgehog Day

 Ouch!
 National Hedgehog Day highlights these loveable creatures but heeds this word of warning – don’t get too close!
 Yet while hedgehogs certainly know how to defend themselves, we can all still do our bit to help protect them, and what better time to start than on National Hedgehog Day…

 In total there are 14 species of hedgehog around the world, largely concentrated in Europe, Africa, and Asia.
 These nocturnal and solitary creatures are most commonly found in green spaces such as gardens, woods, and parks – of course, hedges are a particularly popular haunt for these mammals, which, combined with their small snouts and piglike snuffling, is where they got their name!

-Ouch!
-Hedgehog Day highlights these loveable creatures but heed this word of warning, don’t get too close.
-As we all know hedgehogs are covered in spines but what you may not have known is that these spines are actually hollow hairs stiffened by keratin.
-Hedgehogs use their spines as a defense mechanism when under threat by rolling into a tight ball so all the spikes point outwards, what is less well known is that they also use them for cheese and pineapple during cocktail parties (there is yet to be any photographic evidence of this).
+As we all know hedgehogs are covered in spines, but what you may not have known is that these spines are actually hollow hairs stiffened by keratin.
+Hedgehogs use their many spines (around 5,000 when fully grown!) as a defense mechanism when under threat by rolling into a tight ball so that all the spikes point outwards.
+What is less well known is that they also use them for cheese and pineapple during cocktail parties (although there is yet to be any photographic evidence of this…!).